getkeops/keops/pykeops/pykeops.md

                             "Y = Vy(3)",  # Third arg  is indexed by "j", of dim 3
                             "B = Vy(2)" ) # Fourth arg is indexed by "j", of dim 2

-# By explicitely specifying the backend, you can try to reduce the computation time
+# By explicitely specifying the backend, you can try to optimize your pipeline:
 a = gaussian_conv( 1./sigma**2, x,y,b) # "auto" backend
 a = gaussian_conv( 1./sigma**2, x,y,b, backend="CPU")
 a = gaussian_conv( 1./sigma**2, x,y,b, backend="GPU_2D")